 \subsection{Consistency checks}

-The first consistency check is the derivation of the total mechanical energy of the system, which can be extracted from the purely temporal component of the pseudo stress-energy tensor in~\eqref{eq:matching_stress}, at ${\cal O}(\mathbf{k}^0)$.
+We have also performed a few additional consistency checks.
+Firstly, we rederive the total mechanical energy of the system, which can be extracted from the purely temporal component of the pseudo stress-energy tensor in~\eqref{eq:matching_stress}, at ${\cal O}(\mathbf{k}^0)$.
 We find

-which is consistent with the 2PN corrections derived via the Legendre transformation of the Lagrangian described~\eqref{eq:ham_formula}.
+which is consistent with the 2PN corrections derived via the Legendre transformation of the Lagrangian described in~\eqref{eq:ham_formula}.
 4pt The second self-consistent check is provided by the moment relation

 Indeed, the left and right-hand sides of the equation can be independently calculated, resulting in

 and

 respectively.
 It is straightforward to check that, upon taking the second-order time derivative and substituting the ($d$-dimensional) equations of motion, that the two expressions agree with each other.